The Historical Ephemeris

 Researched 1988-93.
 First published 1993.
 Revised on Internet 1997, 2002 & 2013

-A note to astrologers without historical training: it is easy to cherry-pick and interpret events to fit one's astrological theories and predilections.
+A note to astrologers with little historical training: it is easy to cherry-pick and interpret events to fit one's astrological theories and predilections.
 A wider understanding of historical events is needed.
 The best way to do this is to study the history first, picking events considered to be significant, and only then to put it alongside the astrological data.
-Astrological motions don't always create the outcomes that astrological theory expects; on a Mars conjunct Pluto, it's just as likely that peace or war could break out - the 'god of war' has many tricks up his sleeves.
+Astrological motions don't always create the outcomes that orthodox astrological theory expects.
+On a Mars conjunct Pluto, it's just as likely that peace or war could break out - the 'god of war' has many tricks up his sleeves.

-A note to historians with no astrological training: conventional history asserts that there is no inherent system or pattern to history.
+A note to historians with no astrological training: conventional history asserts that there is no inherent system or pattern to the passage of historical events and trends.
 Therefore positing a 'theory of history' involving astrology can only be bunkum.
-This standpoint will one day change, and astrological theory will prove useful in informing a new understanding of world historical processes.
-This particularly concerns the largely unconscious psychological dynamics that hide behind historical events.
+Though one day astrological theory will prove useful in informing a new understanding of world historical processes.
+This particularly concerns the largely unconscious or underlying psychological dynamics that hide behind historical events.

-A note to astrologer-historians.
+A note to astrologer-historians - a rare breed.
 You will enjoy this ephemeris.
 There's a lot here for you.
 Good luck!

 About the making of the ephemeris